gmaison/xdm/Xano Development Methodology.md

 * Some parameters may be explicitly declared within the endpoint path.

-#### **Response Handling**

-Consistent response management improves the reliability of API interactions.

-##### **Guidelines**

-* All endpoints should return a payload, except for `DELETE` endpoints where a payload may not be necessary.

-* For search results (lists/arrays), the results should always be paginated.
-The endpoint must accept and handle pagination parameters.

-* For bulk additions or patches, pagination is not required.

-* If a search yields no results, an empty list is acceptable without triggering a `NOT_FOUND` error.

-* If a specific `GET` request targets an expected record but it’s not found, a `NOT_FOUND` error should be returned.

 ### **Database schema**

 A consistent and clear database schema ensures data integrity and simplifies development and collaboration across teams.
 The following conventions should be applied when designing tables, fields, and enumerations in the database.